 Credit Karma has also created another way to help you detect identity theft.

-We’ll also continue to monitor your identity and credit for free.
+We’ll also continue to monitor your credit for free.

 There’s no shortage of ways hackers can use your information, and they seem to be getting ever more creative.

 Of course, there are no foolproof methods to preventing identity theft.
 But taking precautions and catching signs of identity theft as early as possible can help immensely.